Juicy Roast Turkey

 - 1 cup water

-- Place turkey on a rack in a large roasting pan.
-Place the onion, celery and parsley inside turkey cavity.
-Lay the bacon across breast.
-Spread butter between legs and body.
-Tie drumsticks together.
-Brush the turkey with oil.
+- Preheat oven to 325°.
+Place turkey on a rack in a shallow roasting pan, breast side up.
+Add the onion, celery and parsley to turkey cavity.
+Tuck wings under turkey; tie drumsticks together.
+Arrange bacon over top of turkey breast.
+Spread butter over turkey.
 Pour broth and water into pan.

 I made this for Thanksgiving & it was delicious.
 This was only my third time cooking a turkey, so I don't have a lot of experience with them.
 Since I had an 18 lb. turkey, I doubled the recipe and increased the cooking time and it turned out juicy, delicious & it looked beautiful too.
 I will continue to use this recipe in the future.

 Nov 25, 2013

 Tis the season!!!
 Can't wait until Thanksgiving Dinner this Thursday, 2013!!!
 This recipe is as" GOOD" as it gets.
 Made it last year and is definitely a KEEPER.
 We did a 22 pound turkey and doubled the recipe.